MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-adopt-availability.md

 1. **Availability monitoring:** Ensure that all infrastructure and applications are configured for monitoring and that alerting is configured to notify the appropriate teams.
 Make use of cloud-native logging and [application instrumenting](/azure/well-architected/operational-excellence/instrument-application) functionality to simplify your monitoring design and reduce operational burden.

-1. **Availability testing:** All infrastructure and applications must be tested regularly for availability as part of your overall testing strategy.
+2. **Availability testing:** All infrastructure and applications must be tested regularly for availability as part of your overall testing strategy.
 [Fault injection and chaos testing](/azure/well-architected/reliability/testing-strategy#fault-injection-and-chaos-engineering-guidance) are excellent strategies to test availability and security by purposely introducing malfunctions.

+3. **Disaster recovery (DR) testing:** Regularly test your disaster recovery plans to ensure that you can successfully failover your cloud systems and recover data from backups.
+Depending on the criticality of a given workload, you may opt to perform limited disaster simulations or table-top exercises, but full DR drills should occur at least yearly to ensure that they are kept up to date and the teams involved in recovery have experience to rely on.

 Refer to the [Manage](../manage/) methodology section for detailed guidance on cloud management topics.